-setAttribute(attribute)
+setAttributes (attributes)

-Set the attribute that the query shall return.
+Set the attributes that the query shall return.

-Parameters attribute (str) - the name of the attribute.
-The result of the query will be a list of attribute values for the matching entity objects.
-If attribute is None, the result will be the list of matching objects instead.

-Raises ValueError - if attribute is not valid.
+- Parameters attributes (str or list of str) the names of the attributes.
+This can either be a single name or a list of names.
+The result of the search will be a list with either a single attribute value or a list of attribute values respectively for each matching entity object.
+If attributes is None, the result will be the list of matching objects instead. - Raises ValueError if any name in attributes is not valid or if multiple attributes are provided, but the ICAT server does not support this.